VeraVisions/nuclide/README.md

 Counter-Strike, being one of the most popular multiplayer games to exist, surprisingly hasn't had a free-software implementation done until now.

-Some of the cool things you can do with this:
+Six cool random things you can do with this:

-- Play/Host CS and CS Servers on virtually every platform.
+1. Play/Host CS on virtually every platform.
-- Customize the game to whatever extent you like.
+2. Customize the game to whatever extent you like.
-- Create entirely new weapons!
+3. Create entirely new weapons!
-- Create completely new and refreshing gamemodes!
+4. Create completely new and refreshing gamemodes!
-- Have a guarantee to be able to play it 20 years into the future!
+5. Have a guarantee to be able to play it 20 years into the future!
-- Use it as a base for your own games/mods!
+6. Use it as a base for your own games/mods!

 # Status
 All the weapons are implemented, so are the gamemodes: